Mr-Kumar-Abhishek/MicroTXT/README.md

 Change the salt in settings.php, otherwise tripcodes may be easier to brute force.

-**Prior to version 1.2, salts were not being applied to tripcodes, resulting in potentially easy to brute force tripcodes when bad passwords were used**
+**Prior to version 1.2, salts were not being applied to tripcodes (due to a bug), resulting in potentially easy to brute force tripcodes when bad passwords were used**

 **Prior to version 1.6, links in parent posts could potentially cause XSS with javascript: and data uris (reported by @arinerron)**

+Tripcodes are 'secure enough' if you set a good salt and good passwords are used for the codes, but in general they should not be considered to be 100% proof of a poster's identity.

 ## Demo